 - Commit to enrolling in the USIF course (FBE 453ab Advanced Practicum in Portfolio Management) during both the fall and spring semesters (which may require foregoing another preferred elective course scheduled on the same day at the same time).

-- Upon assuming the fund manager’s role, attend special class and fund meetings during the transition period from late February to end of March, 2018 to receive training and preparation for assuming full fund management responsibilities as of April 1, 2018.
+- Upon assuming the fund manager’s role, attend special class and fund meetings during the transition period from March 1 - March 31, 2019 to receive training and preparation for assuming full fund management responsibilities as of April 1, 2019.

 - Meet regularly outside of class with co-managers to manage your portfolio, diligently carry out your primary fund role (trader, accountant, marketing or recruiting).

 - Attend and support the USIF Annual Meeting, April 24, 2019, and the Annual Meeting in 2020 (TBA).